lussatisantos/Api-Rest-NodeJS/README.md

 # Api Rest NodeJS

+This API has technologies as Fastify, Knex, Vitest, TypeScript, Zod, ESlint, Superset, TSUp and Sqlite

 ## How to you use

 1. For use you need have NodeJS installed on your machine and download this project folder